 It has been one hell of a job but I managed it.

-Countless people have tried and have gotten pretty far in proving the photo is not a real 1920s bank robber posing by a safe.
+Countless people have tried and have gotten pretty far in proving the photo is not a real 1920s bank robber posing by a safe but never quite managed to get to the source.

-People pointed out that the machine gun wasn’t really available till WW2, that the safe was actually a modern gun safe not the type you’d find in a bank and who would take some time to pose for a photo in the middle of a robbery?
+People have pointed out that that particular version of that type of machine gun wasn’t really available till the late 1930s, that the safe behind the woman is a modern gun safe and not the type you’d find in a bank, and of course, who would take some time to pose for a photo in the middle of a robbery?

-The photo was a fake but I needed more to actually prove this.
+The photo is a fake but I wanted to find the origin of the photo.

-One person recognised the dress and posted a photo of the one she had online, the dresses are clearly the same and the dress is not from the 1920s.
+One person on Facebook recognised the dress and posted a photo of the one she had online, the dresses are clearly the same and the dress is not from the 1920s, not just where they commercially available not that long ago, but the labels are also modern.

-But I wanted more, I wanted to know who the girl was, surely someone would recognize her!
+This was just another nail in the coffin of this myth but I wanted more, I wanted to know who the woman was, surely someone would recognize her!

-And finally I got lucky, there were countless comments of “Hey this girl looks like this or that person” on social media, usually as a joke, but in this one comment hidden among hundreds, even thousands of messages saying the girl looked like someone they knew, in one post among the hundreds, there was someone who responded; “Yes that is indeed me”.
+And finally I got lucky, there were countless comments of “Hey this girl looks like this or that person” on social media, usually as a joke, but under one of these comments, hidden among hundreds, even thousands of such messages, there was someone who responded; “Yes that is indeed me”.

 According to the response the photo was made around 2007 as a joke, surfaced on Reddit and Tumbler without her permission and has been reposted ever since.